Names of the Greeks: Greeks (Γραικοί)

 The modern English noun Greek (Old English Grecas or Crecas) is derived from the Latin Graeci, which in turn originates from Ancient Greek Γραικός (Graikós).
 It seems that the word is related to the Greek word γέρων geron "old man" (from the PIE base *ǵerh2- "to grow old") via Proto-Greek *gera- "old age", also related to Mycenean Greek kera /geras/, "gift of honour".
 The Germanic languages borrowed the name with an initial k sound, which was probably their initial sound closest to the Latin g (Gothic Kreks).

 The first use of Graikos as equivalent to Hellenes is found in Aristotle for the Dorians in Epirus from Graii, a native name of the people of Epirus.
 He places the seat of these most ancient "Greeks" in the region of the Achelous river around Dodona, where in his opinion the great deluge of Deucalion must have occurred.
 The priests of Zeus in Dodona were called Selloi, which could lead to Sellanes (like Akarnanes), and then to Hellanes and Hellenes.

-Homer is referring to Hellenes as a relatively small tribe in Phthia in central Greece (Achaea Pthiotis).
+Homer is referring to Hellenes as a relatively small tribe in Phthia in central Greece (Achaea Phthiotis).
 In the Parian Chronicle it is mentioned that Phthia was the homeland of Hellenes and that this name was given to those previously called Graikoi (Γραικοί).
 In Greek mythology, Hellen, the patriarch of Hellenes, was son of Deucalion (who ruled around Phthia) and Pyrrha, the only survivors after the great deluge.
 Hesiod is referring to Graecus, son of Pandora, who was sister of Hellen.
 Alcman mentions that the mothers of Hellenes were Graikoi.